 Once the trim panels are free, pull the edges of the rear-deck batting away and lift up the rear deck.
 Once you have the deck up, simply unscrew the four screws securing the speaker, lift the speaker off its bracket, and unplug the speaker harness.

-Tools needed for car speaker installation: Phillips screwdriver, small flat-blade screwdriver, panel tool, 7mm, 8mm, and 1/2" sockets, ratchet and extension, Torx T15 driver, plus a drill and 1/8" bit
+Tools needed: Phillips screwdriver, small flat-blade screwdriver, panel tool, 7mm, 8mm, and 1/2" sockets, ratchet and extension, Torx T15 driver, plus a drill and 1/8" bit

 Subwoofer in the Pioneer system (Crutchfield Research Photo)